chenliang188/Redis-Transactions/Redis-Schema-3:-Users.md

 The number of unique users at a particular hour.

-Type: SET (used as a bit set.
+Type: SET (One string used as a bit set.
 See <http://blog.getspool.com/2011/11/29/fast-easy-realtime-metrics-using-redis-bitmaps/>).
 Alternatively, we can store a set of user IDs.

 ### user:new-account:{yyyymmddhh} ###